Nadeem743894/Datacentric/README.md

 ### [Data Exploration](/docs/3.DataExploration/README.md)

-- [ ] Develop [notebook code](/code/notebooks/3.DataExploration/3.1-me1xxx-data-exploration-example.ipynb) to carry out the data exploration.
+- [ x] Develop [notebook code](/code/notebooks/3.DataExploration/3.1-me1xxx-data-exploration-example.ipynb) to carry out the data exploration.
 Name each notebook with the following format:

   `<step>-<me1xxx>-<description>.ipynb`, e.g. `3.1-me1tjr-data-exploration.ipynb`

-- [ ] Produce an [exploratory data report](/docs/3.DataExploration/DataSummaryTemplate.md) for each new dataset added to the project.
+- [ x] Produce an [exploratory data report](/docs/3.DataExploration/DataSummaryTemplate.md) for each new dataset added to the project.
-- [ ] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and make changes where necessary.
+- [ x] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and make changes where necessary.
 - [ ] Do you need to review your analysis plan?
-- [ ] Move reusable code into a callable module in [this directory](/code/src/DataExploration/).
+- [ x] Move reusable code into a callable module in [this directory](/code/src/DataExploration/).

 - [ ] Can the project continue?
 If not, complete the [closure form](/docs/0.ProjectManagement/ClosureReport.md).